AdobeDocs/id-service.en/help/reference/ecid-library-methods.md

     Use this URL to redirect from the original domain to the destination domain.

-* The ID service code on the destination domain extracts the ECID from the URL instead of sending a request to Adobe for that visitor's ID.
+* The Visitor ID Service code on the destination domain extracts the ECID from the URL instead of sending a request to Adobe for that visitor's ID.

     This request includes the third-party cookie ID, which is not available in this case.

-* The ID service code on the destination page uses the passed-in ECID to track the visitor.
+* The Visitor ID Service code on the destination page uses the passed-in ECID to track the visitor.

     >[!NOTE]
-    >If the destination page already has a ECID from previous visits, then the decision to over-write the existing cookie is controlled by this config overwriteCrossDomainMCIDAndAID.
+    >If the destination page already has an ECID from previous visits, then the decision to over-write the existing cookie is controlled by this config overwriteCrossDomainMCIDAndAID.
 For details about this config, see [overwriteCrossDomainMCIDAndAID](/help/library/function-vars/overwrite-visitor-id.md).
     >
     >For more details on this method, see the [appendVisitorIDsTo (Cross Domain Tracking)](/help/library/get-set/appendvisitorid.md) reference page.